If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 A mix of table foods, this poop is normal.

 Greenish-brown poop is typical and normal when your baby starts eating solids, but you might see this color in your baby's diaper before then.
-If your baby has other symptoms that concern you, contact your healthcare professional.
+If your baby has other symptoms that concern you, contact your baby’s healthcare professional.

 The information in this section was derived from the following: